mbronstein1/Couch-Potato/README.md

 ![GIF of My Collection page and removing from collection](./assets/Collection.gif)

-When you are all dont with your session, logout by clicking the Logout button in the navigation bar.
+When you are all done with your session, logout by clicking the Logout button in the navigation bar.
 Your collection will remain intact on your next visit.
 Enjoy!

 ![GIF of logging out](./assets/Logout.gif)